 ERP versus IWMS

 What are the real differences between an ERP and an IWMS?
 What relevant choices should be made when considering using your ERP for secondary business processes?
-Based on three different perspectives (business, IT and investment), this White Paper is a guide to help you make a sound choice to suit your long-term goals, and to reduce any risk of failure during implementation and operation goals, and to reduce any risk of failure during implementation and operation.Read more
+Based on three different perspectives (business, IT and investment), this e-book is a guide to help you make a sound choice to suit your long-term goals, and to reduce any risk of failure during implementation and operation goals, and to reduce any risk of failure during implementation and operation.Read more

 ERP and IWMS: The strengths and weaknesses